-- Uses plans and images to describe the future vision of the Corridor, providing concepts on matters like public realm and access considerations. - Establishes a series of implementation strategies to ensure that the Vision evolves. - Identifies subsequent actions required to implement the Vision.
+- Uses plans and images to describe the future Vision of the Corridor, providing concepts on matters like public realm concepts and access considerations. - Establishes a series of implementation strategies to ensure that the Vision evolves. - Identifies subsequent actions required to implement the Vision.

-The plan works directly toward achieving many of the City's Strategic Community Plan strategies including:
+The plan works directly toward achieving many of the City's Strategic Community Plan goals including:

-Liveable Belmont:
+Built Belmont: